-Are the gluteus part of the posterior chain muscles?
+Are the gluteals part of the posterior chain muscles?
 Yes.

 A movable joint or mechanism on which a door, gate, or lid swings as it opens and closes or which connects linked objects.

-With humans this is a movable joint that connects linked objects, i.e. the upper-body and lower-body.
+With humans, this is a movable joint that connects linked objects, i.e. the upper body and the lower body.

-Taking the most obvious example, a door, wall and hinge, the wall stays put, the hinge connects the wall to the door, the hinge allows the door to swing open and closed.
+Take the most obvious example, a door, wall, and hinge, the wall stays put, the hinge connects the wall to the door, and the hinge allows the door to swing open and close.

-In our case the wall is the lower-body, hips are the hinge and our upper-body is the door.
-The purest form of a hip hinge would be where the legs remain straight and the upper-body comes down towards the ground.
-With added resistance we push our hips back to maintain a good centre of mass.
+In our case the wall is the lower body, the hips are the hinge and our upper body is the door.
+The purest form of a hip hinge would be where the legs remain straight and the upper body comes down toward the ground.
+With added resistance, we push our hips back to maintain a good center of mass.
 Yes, the knees bend but they do not come forward.

 A full squat is going down to the furthest point flexibility allows, a half squat is where the hips would meet the knees horizontally, a quarter squat is between standing upright and a half squat.

 Behold the furthest squat part of a kettlebell sport swing.

 Now tell me again how a kettlebell sport swing is not a (quarter) squat?

 Have we got a definite answer now?
 No!
-People change the movement as they fatigue, some people lean more towards the hip hinge, and some more towards the squat.
+People change their movement as they fatigue, some people lean more towards the hip hinge, and some more towards the squat.
 If you’re looking at the overall picture, GS will lean more towards the squat movement, taking out the resistance for the erector spinea, and using the more powerful muscles in the anterior chain muscles.

 Holy headache batman, is it a squat, is it a hip hinge, or is it a DIP?

 Definition of a dip: put or let something down quickly.
 Yeah, although this could describe the coming down of the hips, what about the knees and hip movement which is not downwards?